Astrosp/Awesome-OSINT-For-Everything/README.md

 - [Upload | Disroot](https://disroot.org/en/services/upload) - Lufi - Encrypted temporary file upload service
 - [Chibisafe.moe](https://chibisafe.moe/) - Blazing fast file uploader.
 For real A modern and self-hosted file upload service that can handle anything you throw at it
 - [Bunker.is](https://bunker.is/) -
-- [Send](https://send.actionsack.com/) - Send lets you share files with end-to-end encryption and a link that automatically expires upload upto 2GB
 - [Zz.fo](https://zz.fo/) -
 - [Upload files to IPFS from Browser](https://anarkrypto.github.io/upload-files-to-ipfs-from-browser-panel/public/) - decentralize file shearing
 - [BlackHole](https://blackhole.run/) - BlackHole is a file transfer application built on top of blockchain for the new internet.
 You can share any super security file with ease and be sure the data is yours forever.
 You can use BlackHole for free, with no storage or bandwidth limit, but for files bigger than 512 MB